 ohnson & Johnson has been a cutting-edge healthcare company since its founding in 1886.
 One secret to this storied reputation as a global groundbreaker?
 Making it a priority to attract—and nurture—young scientists.

 “Candidates early in their careers can improve the diversity of our workforce with new concepts, ideas and technologies that maybe weren’t part of their chosen field five or 10 years before,” says Talent Acquisition, Johnson & Johnson.
-“Oftentimes, they also bring fresh approaches to learning and problem-solving, which are highly valued at our company.”
+“Oftentimes, they also bring fresh approaches to learning and problem-solving, which are highly valued at our company.”, Global Head of Sourcing,